amar-codingenthusiast/pagination/README.md

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your enhancements.
 Alternatively, you can open an issue to suggest improvements or report bugs.

+## Deployment

+This Pagination project is deployed on GitHub Pages, allowing you to explore its features and functionalities.

+### Accessing the Deployed Site

+You can access the deployed site by following this link: [Pagination](https://amar-codingenthusiast.github.io/pagination)

+Feel free to explore the site and experience its features firsthand!

 ## License

-This project is open-sourced under the MIT license.
-See the LICENSE file for more details.
+This project is licensed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for more information.